andreeacioca17/web-dev-kickstarter-project/README.md

 # CFG-Tutoring-Website
-A tutoring website for coding!
+A website created for a coding tutoring business, enabling users to register their interest in classes!